haggarter/itc-344-concurrency-lab/README.md

 Add the following to the file process_server.c
 - main():
-    In the while loop, call 'accept_client(int sfd)' to wait for a new client to connect.
+    In the while loop, call `accept_client(int sfd)` to wait for a new client to connect.
 This method will block until a client connects.
-As soon as a client has connected, call 'fork()'.
-If it is the child process, call 'handle_client(int sfd)'.
+As soon as a client has connected, call `fork()`.
+If it is the child process, call `handle_client(int sfd)`.

-    *Note: After 'handle_client(int sfd)' is finished, make sure you call 'exit()'!
-Otherwise, the child process will continue through the program and will jump back to the while loop, effectively turning the child into a new server.
-This would have very strange results.*
+    *Note: After `handle_client(int sfd)` is finished, make sure you call `exit()`.
+Otherwise, the child process will continue through the program and will jump back to the while loop, effectively turning the child into a new server!*

 ### Testing Part 1
 Once you have that program ready to roll, run the following command to compile it: